 From an ultimate dim Thule—

 From a wild weird clime that lieth, sublime,

 Out of SPACE—Out of TIME.

 Main Idea: This poem uses the metaphor of a knight seeking the lost city to speak on the futility of dreams and lifelong pursuits.

 The word Eldorado brings up any number of connotations for different people.
-Commonly, it now refers to a lost city, somewhere deep in the forest.
+Commonly, it now refers to a lost city somewhere deep in the forest.
 There was a rumor that the place contained gold and riches beyond imagination.

 In Poe’s poem, a gallant explorer-knight investigates the legend.
 Moreover, there is a larger metaphor at play here, which has fuelled the poem’s placement on this list, and many others.
-Besides, it speaks more broadly on the impossibility of human dreams and the futility of pursuing those dreams to their end.
+Besides, it speaks more broadly about the impossibility of human dreams and the futility of pursuing those dreams to their end.

 ‘Over the Mountains